KSST/KF/README.md

 ## Contributing

-Please fork this repository and contribute back using [pull requests](https://github.com/KSST/KF/pulls).
+* Please fork this repository and contribute back using [pull requests](https://github.com/KSST/KF/pulls).
-Before contributing, please read the [step by step guide on contributing](https://github.com/KSST/KF/blob/master/CONTRIBUTING.md).
+* Before contributing, please read the [step by step guide on contributing](https://github.com/KSST/KF/blob/master/CONTRIBUTING.md).

-Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.
+* Contributions are welcomed and appreciated.
+They will be reviewed and discussed.

 ## Installation